kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

   - *Stims: Use stim hotkey to use Adrenal Alacrity on MC before vision CS*
 - Carth talks to you: 1,1,1,5,3
 - Loot footlocker (+2; 4 Spikes)
-- *Equip MC: Combat Suit, Prototype Vibroblade Mainhand*
+- *Equip MC: Combat Suit, Prototype Vibroblade Mainhand, Vibroblade Offhand*
 - Exit the apartment
   - *Party: No change when prompted*
-- Use a frag grenade on the Sith Commander (may have to Flurry him too)
+- Use a Frag Grenade on the Sith Commander (may have to attack him too)
 - Loot the backpack
 - Larrim accosts you: 1,2,4 (+1; 5 Spikes)